Beechcraft Baron

 The Beechcraft Baron is a light twin-engined piston aircraft designed and produced by Beechcraft.
 The aircraft was introduced in 1961.
-A low-wing monoplane developed from the Travel Air, it remains in production.
+It is a low-wing monoplane developed from the Beechcraft Travel Air.

+The Baron was a success and remained in production for decades.
+In November 2025, Textron Aviation (the owner of Beechcraft) announced that production of the Baron and the related Beechcraft Bonanza will end once current orders are fulfilled.
+Textron plans to provide parts and support for the Baron indefinitely.